 The consequences of non-compliance

-Data breaches are in the news more frequently, and there have been several significant data breaches already this year.
-Equifax, Facebook, and Yahoo! are just a few major companies in the news this year for data breaches.
+Data breaches are in the news frequently, and there have been several significant data breaches already this year.

-According to the Ponemon Institute’s 2018 Cost of Data Breach Study, the global average cost of a data breach is up 6.4% to $3.86 million.
-The average cost of a breach involving 1 million records is estimated at $40 million.
-Fines are often imposed on top of these costs, and Yahoo! was recently fined $35 million by the U.S. Securities and Exchange Commission.
+According to the IBM Cost of Data Breach Study, the global average cost of a data breach increased from $3.85 million in 2020 to $4.24 million in 2021.
+The average cost of a breach per records is estimated at $161.
+Fines are often imposed on top of these costs, and companies are regularly fined by the U.S. Securities and Exchange Commission.

 Now, in addition to the costs incurred as a result of a data breach, organizations that fail to comply with the GDPR face fines of up to 20,000,000 euro or 4% of annual global turnover, whichever is higher.